-There are two levels of comprehensive cover on offer – Standard and Premium – and while both provide everything you’d expect from a comprehensive policy, such as cover against loss, theft or damage to your vehicle, a courtesy car, and a guarantee on approved repairs, the Premium option includes added benefits such as legal protection and breakdown cover.
+There are two levels of comprehensive cover on offer – Standard and Premier – and while both provide everything you’d expect from a comprehensive policy, such as cover against loss, theft or damage to your vehicle, a courtesy car, and a guarantee on approved repairs, the Premier option includes added benefits such as legal protection and breakdown cover.
 You can also pay extra to add these benefits to a standard policy.

 What types of cover does M&S offer?

 M&S provides comprehensive, Third party, Fire and Theft, and Third Party Only single car insurance policies, with additional breakdown cover available.

 Information about M&S

 - Uninsured driver protection to cover you if you’re hit by a driver who has no insurance